-The tenancy began on or about January 15, 2014.
-Rent in the amount of \$600.00 is payable in advance on the first day of each month.
-At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$300.00.
-The tenant failed to pay rent in the month(s) of June and July and on July 9, 2014 the landlord served the tenant with a notice to end tenancy.
-The tenant further failed to pay rent in the month(s) of August and September.
-The landlord advised that as of today's hearing the amount of unpaid rent is \$2300.00.
+The tenancy began on or about May 1, 2013.
+Rent in the amount of \$650.00 is payable in advance on the first day of each month.
+At the outset of the tenancy the landlord collected from the tenant a security deposit in the amount of \$325.00.
+The tenant failed to pay rent in the month(s) of September 2014- November 2014 and on November 18, 2014 the landlord served the tenant with a notice to end tenancy.
+The tenant further failed to pay rent in the month(s) of December and January.
+The landlord advised that as of today's date the amount of unpaid rent is \$2600.00.
+The landlord advised that he is seeking an order of possession only for today's proceedings and will pursue a monetary claim at a later date.